 My wife picked me up in the prison parking lot and we spent three glorious days together, at home, before I had to return to the camp.
 I was walking on air when I got back.

 I’d also gone on short day trips, like to trim roses in the town parks, or to the warden’s Ruritan Club to spruce up the grounds.
-And they were nice outings to break up your time and to see some real people, but they were nothing like my time with my family, at home.
-Still, seeing people and cars and trees and flowers and freedom…well, any time outside the camp grounds was like a dream.
+They were nice outings to break up your time and to see some real people, but they were nothing like my time with my family, at home.
+Still, seeing people and cars and trees and flowers and freedom … well, any time outside the camp grounds was like a dream.

 *This article is a repeat post.